St. Lawrence Arts Center

-The Hill Arts or St. Lawrence Arts Center is a performing arts center and community space at 76 Congress Street in the Munjoy Hill district of Portland, Maine.
+The Hill Arts, formally known as the St. Lawrence Arts Centre, is a performing arts center and community space at 76 Congress Street in the Munjoy Hill district of Portland, Maine.
 It is situated in the former parish hall of the historic St. Lawrence Church, a Romanesque-style church built in 1897.
-Due to severe deterioration, the sanctuary of the former church was demolished in 2008, prompting the organization to plan the creation of a performance arts space on the site.
+Due to severe deterioration, the sanctuary of the former church was demolished in 2008, prompting the organization to fundraise and plan for a new performance arts space on the site.
 The church property was listed on the National Register of Historic Places in 1979.

-Description
+Current description

 The Hill Arts stands northeast of the summit of Munjoy Hill, on the southeast side of Congress Street between Munjoy and Beckett Streets.
+The Parish Hall Center includes a 110-seat theater that is also leased for community events.